sofrosb/Individuell-examination-backend-nodejs-Sofia-Rosborg/README.md

 ### Login user:

-Log in an existing user.
+Log in an existing user. <br>
 http://localhost:8000/api/users/login
 Method: POST

-Go to the "Body" tab (in Postman or Insomnia).
+- Go to the "Body" tab (in Postman or Insomnia).
-Select "JSON" as the format.
+- Select "JSON" as the format.
-Paste your JSON structure into the json field.
+- Paste your JSON structure into the json field.

 Example of JSON structure for logging in users: